A recipe for Macarrones con Chorizo (Spanish Pasta with Chorizo)! Penne is paired with a simple tomato sauce, chorizo, and shredded Manchego cheese.

 - 2 tablespoons (30 milliliters) olive oil

 - 8 ounces (227 grams) Spanish chorizo diced

 - 1/4 cup (60 milliliters) dry white wine

 - 1/2 teaspoon salt

-- In a medium saucepan, drizzle olive oil over medium heat.
-Add the thinly sliced chorizo and cook, stirring often, until heated through, about 4 minutes.
-Use a slotted spoon to remove the chorizo to a plate while leaving behind the oil.
+- Use a slotted spoon to remove the chorizo to a plate while leaving behind the oil.

-- Bring large pot of water, lightly salted, to a boil.
-Once boiling, add penne and cook until al dente, just tender.
+- Once boiling, add the penne and cook until just starting to become tender.
 Remove from heat and drain.

-- Place in the oven under a broiler set on low until cheese is melted and bubbly, 3-4 minutes.
+- Cook in the preheated oven until the cheese is melted and starting to turn bubbly, 20-30 minutes.

 - Serve the pasta warm from the oven.